 One of Fairtrade’s claims to be superior to other accreditation schemes is the Fairtrade Premium, which is paid to the co-operative, rather than individual growers.
 The Fairtrade Foundation argue that this encourages growers to work together and to put funds towards projects that benefit the wider community or the environment, or to reinvest them in training or resources for the co-operative.

-However, questions were raised over where the Fairtrade Premium is really spent, when Sainsburys announced in 2017 that they were removing their own brand tea from the certification scheme and setting up their own ‘Fairly Traded’ label instead.
+However, questions were raised over where the Fairtrade Premium is really spent, when grocery retailer Sainsburys announced in 2017 that they were removing their own-brand tea from the certification scheme and setting up their own ‘Fairly Traded’ label instead.
 Other major retailers soon followed suit.
 Although there were undoubtedly a range of motives behind the companies’ decisions to set up their own labelling schemes, one of the reasons cited was uncertainty about how the Fairtrade Premium is spent.
 Quoted in the Guardian, sources who had worked at Sainsburys commented that there wasn’t enough transparency in where the Premium was going, just a lot of anecdotes.

 Fairtrade International say that control of how the Premium is spent sits with the co-operatives, giving them fair control over their own income.
 But Fairtrade has also introduced greater monitoring of how the Premium is spent, including a new audit process for co-operatives earning $150,000 or more from Premiums.
 They’ve also begun to publish an analysis of Premium spending against the sustainable development goals laid out by the UN.